Mastering SEO Discovery Calls

 4. Presenting the Solution (5 mins)

-You’ve made the necessary introductions and got to the meat and potatoes of the prospect’s goals.
-You have empathized with their pain points and emphasized the importance of needing a solid SEO Strategy.
+You’ve made the necessary introductions and identified the prospect’s goals.
+You have empathized with their pain points and emphasized the importance of needing a solid SEO strategy that evolves as SEO evolves.
 Now it's time to present your offering.
-This is the bridge that will move prospective customers from where they are today to their target destination.
+This is the bridge that will move prospective customers from their current position to their desired destination.

-It’s best to start by describing how your services help get the prospective customer where they want to go.
-Remember, it’s not about you or only about the SEO services packaging or even your process.
+It’s best to start by describing how your services help prospective customers achieve their goals.
+Remember, it’s not just about you or the SEO services packaging, or even your process.
 It's about the prospect's end goal and where you can insert value for them.

-Note, that you aren't explaining the mechanics.
+Note that you aren't explaining the mechanics.
 Instead, you’re focusing on explaining how the service delivers value.
-This serves as the perfect segway into presenting the offering.
+This serves as the perfect segue into presenting the offering.

 5. Outline the Next Steps (5 mins)